Finite Groebner bases in infinite dimensional polynomial rings and applications: Abstract

 \section{Abstract}

 We introduce the theory of monoidal Gr\"obner bases, a concept which generalizes the familiar notion in a polynomial ring and allows for a description of Gr\"obner bases of ideals that are stable under the action of a monoid.
-The main motivation for developing this theory is to prove finiteness theorems in commutative algebra and its applications.
-A major result of this type is that ideals in infinitely many indeterminates stable under the action of the symmetric group are finitely generated up to symmetry.
-We use this machinery to give new proofs of some classical finiteness theorems in algebraic statistics as well as a proof of the independent set conjecture of Ho\c{s}ten and the second author.
+The main motivation for developing this theory is to prove finiteness results in commutative algebra and applications.
+A basic theorem of this type is that ideals in infinitely many indeterminates stable under the action of the symmetric group are finitely generated up to symmetry.
+Using this machinery, we give new streamlined proofs of some classical finiteness theorems in algebraic statistics as well as a proof of the independent set conjecture of Ho\c{s}ten and the second author.